bltavares/kickstart/README.md

 echo 'eval "$(baseline autocomplete)"' >> $shell_configuration
 ```

-The other is to link the `bin/kickstart` into a place that is already on your path
+The other is to link the `bin/kickstart` into a place that is already on your path.
+This will allow `sudo` to see the `kickstart` command.
 ```bash
 # Adjust the paths to your preferred location
 installation_path=/opt/kickstart